A. Schema format details

 HED versions < 8.0.0 contained a Change Log for the HED schema in the prologue section as well as some basic documentation of syntax.
 The epilogue section contained additional metadata to be ignored during processing.

 A.3.4.
-The schema section
+XML schema section

 The schema section of the HED XML document consists of an arbitrary number of <node></node> elements enclosed in a single <schema></schema> element.